Yankees vs. Cubs Player Props Betting Odds

-Player prop betting options for Gleyber Torres, Nico Hoerner and others are available in the New York Yankees-Chicago Cubs matchup at Yankee Stadium on Friday, starting at 7:05 PM ET.
+Nico Hoerner and Gleyber Torres are two of the players with prop bets available when the Chicago Cubs and the New York Yankees meet at Yankee Stadium on Saturday (starting at 1:05 PM ET).

 Bet on this matchup or its props with BetMGM!